YaraElmalah/voyageIt/README.md

 We hope you enjoy using the VoyageIt UI project and find it helpful in creating visually appealing and user-friendly interfaces for your travel management applications.

+## Node.js Project

+I'm currently working on a Node.js project that complements the VoyageIt travel management system.
+You can find the code and details in the [VoyageIt Node.js Project](https://github.com/YaraElmalah/voyageit-node-mvc) repository.
+This project leverages Node.js and incorporates features like login system, booking system, itinerary management, and more to enhance the travel experience.

+Feel free to explore the repository and contribute to its development.
+Your feedback, suggestions, and contributions are highly appreciated as we continue to improve and refine the Node.js project for an even better travel management experience.

 ## Contact

 If you have any questions or suggestions regarding this repository, feel free to reach out to the project maintainer: